This post contains affiliate links. This means I may make a small commission if you

 What makes it eco-friendly?
-It could be that the cotton used is grown in a sustainable way (no harmful pesticides or fertilizers) or that bamboo is used (no it doesn’t make itchy, scratchy undies!) or that local suppliers are used to source materials like dyes.
+It could be that the cotton used is grown in a sustainable way (no harmful pesticides or fertilizers).
+Or that the bamboo is used (no it doesn’t make itchy, scratchy undies!).
+Or that local suppliers are used to source materials like dyes.

 Last but not least on the list of traditional Valentine’s Day gifts is a romantic dinner – which is one of my favorites!